Josh Frydenberg’s Back In Black Tour

 Sources: MLC, AMP, Euroz, Pitcher Partners, CPA Australia and ANZ

 Please click on these links for further information:

 Important information and disclaimer

-This publication has been prepared by AustAsia Financial Planning Pty Ltd AFSL 229454, AustAsia Accounting Services Pty Ltd Registered Tax Agent No 7587 3005 and AustAsia Finance Brokers Pty Ltd, Australian Credit Licence No 385068.
+This publication has been prepared by AustAsia Group, including AustAsia Financial Planning Pty Ltd AFSL License No 229454 and AustAsia Accounting Services Pty Ltd, Registered Tax Agent No 7587 3005.

 Any advice in this publication is of a general nature only and has not been tailored to your personal circumstances.
 Accordingly, reliance should not be placed on the information contained in this document as the basis for making any financial investment, insurance or other decision.
 Please seek personal advice prior to acting on this information.

-Information in this publication is accurate as at the date of writing, 7 November 2018.
-In some cases the information has been provided to us by third parties.
-While it is believed the information is accurate and reliable, the accuracy of that information is not guaranteed in any way.
+Information in this publication is accurate as at the date of writing, 5 April 2019.
+Some of the information has been been provided to us by third parties.
+Whilst it is believed the information is accurate and reliable, the accuracy of that information is not guaranteed in any way.

 Opinions constitute our judgement at the time of issue and are subject to change.
-Neither the Licensee nor any member of AustAsia Group, nor their employees or directors give any warranty of accuracy, not accept any responsibility for errors or omissions in this document.
+Neither the Licensee nor any member of AustAsia Group, nor their employees or directors give any warranty of accuracy, nor accept any responsibility, for any errors or omissions in this document.